Cloud Features: The 11 Supplementary Cloud Features

 Fallstreak hole, hole punch

-Kelvin-helmholtz waves, curls
+Kelvin-Helmholtz waves, curls

 Sac-like, resembling cow udders